ABSTRACTS NOW OPEN

 - Briefly describe a real-world public health education challenge you have faced and its relevance to the community of practice.

-- Demonstrate what you did to address this challenge, and how you arrived at your solution.
+- Demonstrate what you did to address this challenge, and how you arrived at your

 - Facilitate respectful, reciprocal, and inclusive discussion (30-35 mins)

-- Deliver a practical activity which will help equip others to translate and apply your solution to their own practice
+- Deliver a practical activity which will help equip others to translate and apply

 - Outline key learning outcomes and a clear take-away message